The essential guide to Newport Beach

 Best cafes and restaurants in Newport Beach

 In Lido, Malibu Farm is a classic brunch spot with a menu that’s oh-so-Californian: think raw Brussels sprout salad, cauliflower crust pizza and acai bowls.
-There are tables on the water and usually a few cute local dogs underfoot.
+There are tables on the water and usually a few cute dogs underfoot.
 Over at Crystal Cove, the retro Beachcomber Café is the place to go for a hearty American breakfast, with giant burritos stuffed with turkey chorizo and pepper jack cheese, and fluffy lemon ricotta pancakes.
-Their bloody Marys are particularly jazzy, served with a crab claw and jumbo shrimp poking out of the glass.
+Their Bloody Marys are particularly jazzy, served with a crab claw and jumbo shrimp poking out of the glass.

 If you want a taste of the boujie country club life, get a waterside table at A+O Restaurant in Balboa Bay Resort.
 You can watch the sailboats drift up the Newport Marina while tucking into Caesar salads and fish tacos.
 In the summer, there’s an outdoor tequila bar for mezcals and margaritas.
 If you’re at Corona del Mar beach, grab a sandwich from The Jetty, where you can get tuna melts the size of doorstops and poke bowls loaded with tofu, just steps from the sand.